-The Opera Theater mounts a production of John Musto’s Later That Same Evening in the fall.
+The Opera Theatre mounts a production of John Musto’s Later That Same Evening in the fall.

-The Opera Theater mounts a production of Johann Strauss’s Die Fledermaus in the spring.
+The Opera Theatre mounts a production of Johann Strauss’s Die Fledermaus in the spring.

 At the May commencement ceremonies, honorary doctorates are awarded to baritone Thomas Hampson and critic Alex Ross.
 Conductor JoAnn Falletta, who was also to have received an honorary doctorate, was unable to attend the ceremony; her recognition will happen in September.
 The President’s Medal for Distinguished Faculty Service is awarded to Maitland Peters and Marc Silverman (Class of 1977/1983).

 A series of annual alumni reunions is continued with an October event.
 Distinguished Alumni Awards are given to Joe Wilder ’53, Elliot Goldenthal ’79, Capt.
 Kenneth Force ’65, Laquita Mitchell ’01.